coderitter/knight-form/README.md

 Every element has the following attributes.

 - `parent`: Every element knows its parent.
-- `name`: Every element has a name which it can be refered to.
+- `name`: Every element has a name which it can be referred to.
 - `invisible`: Is it visible?
 - `disabled`: Is it disabled?
 - `path`: The path composed of the name of every element up to the root element